marcel-dev-acc/event-viewer/README.md

 * The website is responsive across all device sizes.

-* The website has a general limit of 1096px in size so as to not distort the content on larger monitor such as 4K monitors.
+* The website has a general limit of 1096px in size so as to not distort the content on larger monitors such as 4K monitors.

 * __Desktop View__